Synapsida: Skin and fur

 The sea otter has the densest fur of modern mammals.

 In addition to the glandular skin covered in fur found in most modern mammals, modern and extinct synapsids possess a variety of modified skin coverings, including osteoderms (bony armor embedded in the skin), scutes (protective structures of the dermis often with a horny covering), hair or fur, and scale-like structures (often formed from modified hair, as in pangolins and some rodents).
 While the skin of reptiles is rather thin, that of mammals has a thick dermal layer.

-The ancestral skin type of synapsids has been subject to discussion.
-The type specimen of the potentially oldest known synapsid Asaphestera preserved scales.
-Impressions of epidermal scales are preserved in the Early Permian (Sakmarian) synapsid trace fossil Bromackerichnus requiescens from the Tambach Formation (Germany), the only known early synapsid body impression most likely belonging to a sphenacodontid based on its association with Dimetropus.
-Among the early synapsids, only two species of small varanopids have been found to possess osteoderms; fossilized rows of osteoderms indicate bony armour on the neck and back.
-However, some recent studies have cast doubt on the placement of Varanopidae in Synapsida, while others have countered and lean towards this traditional placement.
-Skin impressions indicate some early synapsids basal possessed rectangular scutes on their undersides and tails.
-The pelycosaur scutes probably were nonoverlapping dermal structures with a horny overlay, like those found in modern crocodiles and turtles.
-These differed in structure from the scales of lizards and snakes, which are an epidermal feature (like mammalian hair or avian feathers).
-Recently, skin impressions from the genus Ascendonanus suggest that at least varanopsids developed scales similar to those of squamates.
+Although the nature of early synapsid skin was previously ambiguous, it has now been conclusively shown that early "pelycosaur" synapsids were covered in epidermal scales similar to those of reptiles (with the bodies of at least some sphenacodontids having rectangular scales on the underside of the body while their limbs were covered in hexagonal scales).
+It has been suggested that epidermal scales evolved in their common ancestor prior to the split between reptiles and synapsids.

+It is currently unknown exactly when mammalian characteristics such as body hair and mammary glands first appeared, as the fossils only rarely provide direct evidence for soft tissues.
+The only unambiguous skin impressions known from non-cynodont therapsids are those of the dinocephalian Estemmenosuchus from the Middle Permian of Russia and the dicynodont Lystrosaurus from the Early Triassic of South Africa, which both exhibit "bulging ellipsoid tubercules with a tendency to partially protrude one another, producing an overall pustular surface texture".
+Hair-like structures in Late Permian coprolites from Russia and possibly South Africa may suggest that some therapsids had possibly acquired hair by this time, though the nature of these structures is ambiguous.